d4fl0w/gw4e.samples/Distributor/README.md

 ```
 mvn clean install -DskipTests=true
 ```
-This will download the required Selenium dependencies.
+This will download the required dependencies.

 1. Import this project into Eclipse
 2. Switch to the GW4E perspective